• Skip to primary navigation

 Corned Beef and Cabbage, a comfort food dish that is equally suited to everyday family meals as it is to being the centerpiece of St. Patrick's Day celebrations!

-This slow-roasted, baked Corned Beef and Cabbage with Guinness beer is a traditional favorite that's super popular for St. Patrick's Day here in the States!
-It's also incredibly easy to modify for stove-top, slow cooker, or instant pot cooking methods with equally tasty results!!
+This Irish corned beef and cabbage with Guinness beer is a traditional favorite that's super popular for St. Patrick's Day here in the States.
+It's incredibly easy to make and super flavorful, whether serving it fresh out of the oven or slicing it for leftover sandwiches.

 Corned beef and cabbage on a white plate with carrots.